 Why do we take a holistic approach to application reviews?

-We believe all components of an application offer a global perspective of a candidate and their pathway to veterinary medicine.
-Therefore, we find it essential to evaluate an individual’s comprehensive metrics and consider the experiences and attributes they would bring to our program.
+All application components offer a global perspective of a candidate and their pathway to veterinary medicine.
+Therefore, evaluating an individual’s comprehensive metrics and considering the experiences and attributes they would bring to our program is essential.

 Weekly Committee reviews occur until all interviewed applicants have been considered.
-Notifications to applicants will be sent by email revealing the final status: Accepted, placed on the alternate list, or not accepted.
+Notifications to applicants will be emailed revealing the final status: Accepted, placed on the alternate list, or not accepted.

 Members of the Admissions Committee include the University of Arizona College of Veterinary Medicine faculty, administrators, and staff who regularly interact with veterinary medicine applicants.